tjko/littlefs-toy/README.md

 ## Installation

-After _lfs_ has been successfully compiled, it can be installed:
+After _littlefs-toy_ has been successfully compiled, it can be installed:
 ```
 $ sudo make install
 ```